 However, it is again, stellar.
 You can accomplish everything you desire in a quick manner.
 It’s incredibly intuitive and easy to navigate.

-Absolutely everything you could want in daily fantasy sports, Yahoo has.
-Their platform and what they offer are stellar.
+Absolutely everything you could want in daily fantasy sports, Yahoo daily fantasy has.
+Their DFS site and what they offer are stellar.

 If it was a product under nearly any other brand name, it would be more successful.